Lunala Best Moveset

 Lunala is handed to you at Mahalo Trail.
 No encounter rates or random spawns involved, so there's nothing to grind.
 Check the location details below for the exact conditions to trigger it.

-How to Obtain Lunala in Ultra Sun & Ultra Moon
+How to Obtain Lunala in USUM

 The path to Lunala starts with Cosmog at Lv.
 5-60 via gift encounters.
 2 catchable stages total, with locations listed for each one below.